richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 the primary modifications for the AVS SDK application are contained in PortAudioMicrophoneWrapper class and SpeechSynthesizer classes.

       - PortAudioMicrophoneWrapper: PortAudioCallback() contains the data stream for Alexa request
-      - SpeechSynthesizer: startPlaying() contains the data stream for Alexa response
+      - SpeechSynthesizer: startPlaying() contains the data stream for Dialog (speech response)
+      - MediaPlayer: contains the data stream for all audio content including Contents and Alerts

 Below is a list of files modified: